RebinW/active-directory-domain-services/03-organizational-design/03_ou_level_group_policy.md

 **Note on Hybrid Identity:** The policies configured in this lab apply only to the on-premise environment.
 When users and devices are later synchronized to Entra ID using Entra Connect, these Group Policy settings are not automatically transferred to the cloud.

 On-prem authentication is still handled by the domain controllers, which means these policies will still apply when users sign in to domain-joined computers.
 Cloud services such as Microsoft 365 use different ways for access control and configuration, such as conditional access and Intune policies.

+In other words the GPO will still apply have effect even if we move to a hybrid set-up later.
+I always keep in mind that our AD environment is the source of authority.